Q.1 What is e-commerce?

-Q.13 What is C-to-C e-commerce.
+Q.16 What Is C-to-Ce-commerce.
 Explain its advantages and disadvantages.

 Consumer-to-consumer e-commerce or C2C is simply commerce between private individuals or consumers.
 This type of e-commerce is characterized by the growth of electronic marketplaces and online auctions, particularly in vertical industries where firms/businesses can bid for what they want from among multiple suppliers.
 It perhaps has the greatest potential for developing new markets.